 But godliness actually is a means of great gain when accompanied by contentment.1 Timothy 6:6(NASB)

-Throughout his writings, we recognised that many of the false doctrines that Paul needed to correct, stemmed from proud people reading into God's Word what they wanted it to say.
-Instead of exergeting the Word of God literally and in context.
-They would read into the text (isegesis) what they wanted it to say – to fit in with their world view or individual biases.
+Throughout his writings, we recognise that many of the false doctrines that Paul needed to correct, stemmed from proud people reading into God's Word what they wanted it to say.
+Instead of interpreting the Word of God literally and in context (exegesis), they would read into the text (eisegesis) what they wanted it to say, to fit in with their worldview or individual biases.

-Just as a proud person who denied the existence of God was labelled 'a fool’, by the Psalmist.. so Paul designates a proud person in the Church, who distort the gospel of Christ, as 'knowing nothing' – even though they may consider themselves to be so important and clever!
+Just as a proud person who denies the existence of God is labelled 'a fool' by the Psalmist, so Paul designates a proud person in the Church who distorts the gospel of Christ, as 'knowing nothing' – even though they may consider themselves to be so important and clever!

-Paul was very critical of the prosperity teachers of his days, and with anyone, who advocated a religious dogma, which did not agree with sound words of the Lord Jesus Christ, or teachings which conformed to godliness.
+Paul was very critical of the prosperity teachers of his day, and of anyone who advocated a religious dogma which did not agree with sound words of the Lord Jesus Christ, or teachings which conformed to godliness.

-He labelled them as conceited and understands nothing.. having a morbid interest in controversial questions and engaging in disputes about words.
-Paul accused such people as giving rise to envy, strife, abusive language, evil suspicions, and constant friction between men of depraved mind, who are deprived of the truth.
+He labelled them as conceited and as people who understand nothing... having a morbid interest in controversial questions and engaging in disputes about words.
+Paul accused such people as giving rise to envy, strife, abusive language, evil suspicions, and constant friction between men of depraved minds who are deprived of the truth.

-But Paul is quick to point out that true godliness with contentment is a great gain.
-The combination of a godly man or woman with a contented heart, is of far greater value than all the money, material possessions, power and prestige in the world.
+But Paul is quick to point out that true godliness with contentment is great gain.
+The combination of a godly man or woman with a contented heart, is of far greater value than all the money, material possessions, power, and prestige in the world.

 Heavenly Father, thank You that I have passed from death to life.
-Thank You that I am no longer in the power of the evil one but have been brought out of the darkness of worldly values, into the glorious light of Your eternal family.
-May my life, from this day forward be one of godliness with contentment – for Your eternal praise and glory – this I ask in Jesus name, AMEN.
+I am no longer in the power of the evil one, but have been brought out of the darkness of worldly values into the glorious light of Your eternal family.
+May my life, from this day forward, be one of godliness with contentment, for Your eternal praise and glory.
+This I ask in Jesus' name, AMEN.